peterbednar/conll-utils/README.md

-# conllutils
+# CoNLLUtils

-Utility classes and functions for working with Conll-U files
+Utility classes and functions for working with CoNLL-U files.